This project is an opportunity for community stakeholders to work with the City to create places that are designed for people first, with:

 - more opportunities for people to interact.

-The successful project will be targeted at a single intersection or block, and will result in the following activities at that location:
+The instructions for the application indicated that a successful project would likely be targeted at a single intersection or block, and would result in the following activities at that location:

 Pedestrian Safety Guide and Countermeasure Selection System